sagesteppe/QGIS_Lesson/README.md

 We will use this Plugin to display base maps.
 Now let's add one more Plugin, using the **Search** bar search for **Load Them All**.
 We will use this service to import many files quickly.
 We will grab another Plugin which we can use to order our species by alphabetical names later. **Layer Group and Sort**

 ![Search Plugins](./images/Install-QuickMapServics.resized.png)

 That's it!
 We now have an operational GIS on our hands!

 ## Gather your project specific data

-<<<<<<< HEAD
 You all should have been sent a folder of data tailored for your region.
-The drive should have a **zip** file; this is a formatting for compressing data which makes it easier to send.
+The data will be in a **zip** file; this is a formatting for compressing data which makes it easier to send.
 Please download this file.
-To do this click on YOURCREW-Geodata.zip, and then the download button to the right (scroll down to the bottom of this section for an image of this button highlighted).
 Once downloaded (or if you have the change to before), please drag this to your project specific folder for Seeds of Success this year.

 A good place to put this folder, if you do not already have it, is in your **Documents**.
 A suitable path, and name for this folder should be *"C:/UserName/Documents/2024SOS_Planning"*.
-Notice that we are not keeping these data on OneDsrive, we want them copied onto your physical drive.
+Notice that we are not keeping these data on OneDrive, we want them copied onto your physical drive.
+This will allow you to review these data without internet connection.

 Drag and drop this folder from your downloads into this location, and unzip the folder.
 On most software systems you can right click the file, and select an option like **decompress**.